memery/memery-legacy/README.md

 * `behaviour/command_prefix`: Most commands are executed with something like `!ping` or `.ping` or `@ping` or perhaps even `command: ping`.
 This setting dictates the leading character sequence that will identify a command.
+* `behaviour/markov_frequency`: Specifies the /odds/ that memery will spit out a random message every time someone else types anything.
+A value of 10 means roughly "every tenth message," with actual results depending on the dice.
+A value of 1 means "every message."
+A value of 0 means "never" and essentially disables random talking.
+* `behaviour/markov_pickiness`: Specifies the "state size" of the markov-style engine that drives the random talking.
+While a difficult parameter to explain, values of 2, 3 or 4 are recommended.
+The higher the number, the more grammatically correct the sentences will be, but the larger a collection of logs will be required for the talking to stop being predictable.
 * `plugins/blacklist`: The *plugins* in this list will not be executed by anyone.
 Useful when a plugin is considered unnecessary or its usage collides with another bot.